 Traditional acupuncture is a healthcare system based on ancient principles which go back nearly two thousand years.
 It has a very positive model of good health and function, and looks at pain and illness as signs that the body is out of balance.
-The overall aim of acupuncture treatment is to restore the body's equilibrium.
-What makes this system so uniquely suited to modern life is that physical, emotional and mental are seen as interdependent, and reflect what many people perceive as the connection between the different aspects their lives.
+The overall aim of acupuncture treatment is to restore the body’s equilibrium.
+What makes this system so uniquely suited to modern life is that physical, emotional and mental are seen as interdependent, and reflect what many people perceive as the connection between the different aspects of their lives.

 Based on traditional belief, acupuncturists are trained to use subtle diagnostic techniques that have been developed and refined for centuries.
 The focus is on the individual, not their illness, and all the symptoms are seen in relation to each other.
 Each patient is unique; two people with the same western diagnosis may well receive different acupuncture treatments.For enquiries call 01494 791288